 Nurses’ profession is entirely inseparable from the uniform that they wear.
 Patients comprehend nurses as professionals when they are in their uniform.
-Well-fitting white attire is what is generally worn by nurses, but as the times change, these white fitting dresses are being replaced by loose-fitting colored sets.
+Well-fitting white attire is generally worn by nurses, but as times change, these white-fitting dresses are being replaced by loose-fitting colored sets.
 Nurses have been wearing the uniforms since the time of Florence Nightingale.
-Now a nurses’ uniform is also signified by scrubs, pantsuits and tee shirts.
-Yet our perception of nurse will always have a nurse in her pristine, white uniform.
+Now a nurses’ uniform is also signified by scrubs, pantsuits, and tee shirts.
+Yet our perception of a nurse will always have a nurse in her pristine, white uniform.
 So let us see, what puts together this image of the nurse and where has her uniform come from?

 A leap into the history of a nurses’ uniform

 In 19th century nursing was considered more as a street profession.
 Florence Nightingale worked to make nursing a recognized and superior profession.
 It was during this time that nurses started wearing a hat and band to identify as a nurse.
 Later in 1900’s,nursing uniforms started to look different.
 They came with the pockets, button down style top and collars while it was still not white.
 By the time of the First World War, nurses’ functionality became important.
 They had to be fast to be able to attend to the casualties, so the sleeves of the uniforms were now rolled up, aprons were taken off and the shirts were shortened.
 After the first world-war the nursing uniform took to the changes to accommodate both feminism and functional advantage.
 Later during 20th century, when the male brigade joined the nursing profession they started wearing nursing scrubs, which is also now a part of a nurse’s uniform?
 So the nurses can now be seen either wearing that whited fitted frock outfit or the scrubs of loose drawstring pants with a V-neck t-shirt.